Zwitters: particles between quantum and classical

 Quantum particles can be described by classical statistics \cite{CWQP}.
 This may be viewed as a generalization of the embedding of quantum statistics in classical statistics \cite{CWAA} for the limit of infinitely many states or observables with continuous spectrum.
 On the other hand, the quantum formalism can be used for classical particles by introducing a real classical wave function in phase space \cite{CWQP}.
 The conceptual unification of quantum and classical particles permits a continuous interpolation between both ends.
 Zwitters are particles whose behavior is neither completely quantum nor completely classical.
 Experimental tests have to quantify how well quantum mechanics is obeyed by establishing bounds on a small parameter for possible deviations.

+For zwitters the deviations from quantum mechanics are not related to the classical limit.
+They can occur for typical angular momenta or products of energy and time intervals $\Delta E\Delta t$ of the order $\hbar$.
+The classical limit of large $\Delta E\Delta t/\hbar$ is common to quantum particles, zwitters and classical particles.
+On the other hand, zwitters may correspond to an effective one-particle description of macroscopic objects as droplets of a liquid, as realized in interesting experimental settings \cite{Cov}.
+In this case the effective value of $\hbar $ can be much larger than the value in quantum mechanics.
+We concentrate in this note on a description in terms of the probability distribution $w(x,p)$ in phase space.
+This is the minimal common ground for a statistical description of both quantum and classical particles.
+More general settings for a unified discussion of quantum and classical particles will be discussed at the end of this note.

 The description of quantum particles by classical probabilities may at first sight look surprising, since it seems to violate several theorems.
 We argue that both for classical statistics and quantum physics the outcome of several sequential or simultaneous measurements should be predicted by conditional correlation functions.
 Those can violate Bell's inequalities \cite{Bell}, in contrast to classical correlation functions \cite{BS}.
 Actually, classical correlations are not defined for the observables which describe position and momentum for quantum particles - we deal with incomplete statistics \cite{3}.
-Contradictions with the Kochen-Specker theorem \cite{KS} are avoided \cite{CWAA} by the use of probabilistic observables \cite{CWAA}, \cite{PO}.
-In the present note the demonstration that no inconsistencies arise is simple: we explicitely construct all correlation functions for a quantum particle, including their time evolution, in terms of a classical probability distribution.
+Contradictions with the Kochen-Specker theorem \cite{KS} are avoided \cite{CWAA} by the appearance of equivalence classes of classical observables and by probabilistic observables \cite{CWAA}, \cite{PO}.
+In the present note the demonstration that no inconsistencies arise is simple: we explicitly construct all correlation functions for a quantum particle, including their time evolution, in terms of a classical probability distribution.
 Quantum particles are distinguished from classical particles by the use of different observables, and by a different time evolution of the probability density.
-For different connections between quantum and classical aspects see ref. \cite{QCC}.
+For different connections between quantum and classical aspects see refs. \cite{SH}, \cite{QCC}.